xmhk/gnlse/README.md

             - tfield1, tfield2 in- and output field (temporal domain)
             - ffield1, ffield2 in- and output field (spectral domain domain)

+### extract\_outfield\_from\_dict( outpdict )

+    extract only the output field (time, freq) and the freq vectors from a dict created by mydict  = loadoutput(filename)

+    returns a Nx7 numpy.array

+### output\_field( M )

+    a quick way to get an output field from a numpy.array extract_outfield_from_dict

+    returns an OBJECT with the variables

+    - self.tvec
+    - self.omvec
+    - self.relomvec
+    - self.nuvecthz
+    - self.tfield
+    - self.ffield
+    - self.Som   energy density (with respect to rad/s)
+    - self.Snu   energy density (with respect to Hz)

 ### inoutplot
    plot the input and output (both domains)
         as well as temporal and spectral evolution